goodwjak/CS361_project_one/README.md

 4.)Get a heatmap back for your use.<br>

+The needed JS is in the script file, Once you add this to the head of your html document you can use it to post the mouse event data to the heatmap microservice.<br>

 Going to add the code I made in my gitlab repo to this one.